lus/gitman/README.md

    2.)
 Execute GitMan like this: 'gitman --name=PRESET_NAME'

    GitMan will automatically look for a preset file named 'PRESET_NAME.txt' inside the specified folder.

+   Tip: If you execute GitMan like this: 'gitman' (without any parameters), then it will search for a file named 'default.txt' inside your preset directory.
    ```
 2. Standalone mode:
    ```